josmar-crwdstffng/angular/aio/content/guide/http.md

 ### Starting the request

-For all `HttpClient` methods, the method doesn't begin its HTTP request until you call `subscribe()` on the observable the method returns.
+For all `HttpClient` methods, the method does not begin its HTTP request until you call `subscribe()` on the observable the method returns.

 This is true for *all* `HttpClient` *methods*.